ably77/gehc-gateway-poc-runbook/README.md

 EOF
 ```

-Now when you access your httpbin app through the browser, it will be protected by the OIDC provider login page.
-Login with the credentials provided above
+Now when you access your httpbin app through the browser, it will be protected by the OIDC provider login page
 ```
 echo "${APP_CALLBACK_URL}/get"
 ```